Chart Color Schemes

 AreaSearch assessment of residential development activity positions Mitchelton among the top 25% of areas assessed nationwide

-Mitchelton averaged approximately 61 new dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, a total of 306 homes were approved, with an additional 7 approved so far in FY26.
-On average, 1.8 people moved to the area annually for each dwelling built during these years.
+Mitchelton averaged approximately 61 new dwelling approvals annually from FY21 to FY25.
+A total of 306 homes were approved during this period, with an additional 9 approved in FY26 as of the given date.
+On average, 1.8 people moved to the area per year for each dwelling built between FY21 and FY25, suggesting balanced supply and demand conditions.

-Mitchelton exhibits characteristics of a growth area, with around 175 people per dwelling approval.
-Population forecasts indicate Mitchelton will gain approximately 1,245 residents by 2041.
-Given current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+According to AreaSearch's latest quarterly estimate, Mitchelton is projected to gain 1,238 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development